AbhijitL2020/100-days-of-code/log.md

 Added a rather audacious [tweet-for-the-day](https://twitter.com/zero2null/status/1304468009562509312?s=20) iBy the way, if I can concatenate strings using a +, is it not operator overloading?
 No, I am not complaining, just want to get my head cleared.

+### Day 4: Sep 12, 2020

+** Today's Progress**: Started wtih Functions in Go, and did some recursion, call backs and other funcy stuff!

+** Thoughts**:
+The language retains so many similarities to C, and yet veers away from it in a dizzing fashion.

+defer?
+That is a nice touch!
+Is it used much?
+Shades of that something called AOP?
+So defer needs a function call ONLY!
+Not a statement.
+This is something restrictive, and instructive too!
+Variadic?
+What a toungue-twister!
+Boy, with so many concepts to digest, learning Go is going to be a long process.
+When will I get to trial out all these concepts and variations?
+No exceptions?!
+Panic?
+Yes, I am already panicking.
+Hope to recover soon! :)

+This is the [tweet for the day] (https://twitter.com/zero2null/status/1304822870619516931?s=20) Callback is also a novel concept.
+I have read it in JS, but never used it.
+And here also I am not too convinced.
+But we shall see.

+Before I proceed far, I need to understand the concept of a callback and a closure clearly.